sanyamsharmaa/TIL-Wisdom-Logs/README.md

 - createSlice - A slice helps you organize your store by bundling together the logic and actions for a specific feature, like a user's profile or a shopping cart.
 - useSelector - This hook lets your components peek into the store and select a specific piece of data to read and display, like getting the current user's name.

+  ### NVM - this is a  version manager of node
+  refer the path -